dotnet/dotnet-docker/samples/README.md

 * [Push Docker Images to Docker Hub](push-image-to-dockerhub.md)
 * [Deploy ASP.NET Core Applications to Azure Container Instances](deploy-container-to-aci.md)

+## Sample scenarios

+In addition to fully operational sample projects, [code snippets](../documentation/scenarios/README.md) are also available that demonstrate more specific scenarios.

 ## Try pre-built images

 The following commands will run a .NET Core console app in a container: